 The Trades Union Congress (TUC) has gathered many examples of the effect of high temperatures.
 During hot summers, for example, employees are more prone to trip or slip.
 And those staff that work with computers often suffer from stress, tension and tiredness.
+It’s never ideal for your staff to suffer from heat stress in the workplace.

 For manual workers, the effects of working in hot conditions are just as bad.
 The TUC has reports of fainting, dizziness and cramps.
 For some workers, the heat also places a dangerous burden on lungs and hearts.
+In extreme temperatures workers can become very unwell due to the effects of heat.

 Other common medical conditions associated with working in overheated workplaces include asthma, throat infections, and rhinitis.
+In hot countries such as Australia there have been well documented cases of workers dying on the job due to the effects of heat in their work environment.

 In the absence of a legal ruling, the TUC has recommended maximum safe working temperatures.
 These are 27ºC for manual workers, and 30ºC for sedentary workers.
+If you are an employer it is important to consider the welfare of your employees.
+If you take reasonable steps to provide a reasonable safe workplace temperature your employees will be more productive.

-Controlling High Temperatures
+Controlling High Workplace Temperatures

 In an office, employers may be able to keep the maximum temperature below 30ºC.
 They can do this with suitable ventilation and shades.